-Credit Cards allow users to buy money from a bank to build credit, make purchases, and meet their everyday needs.
+Credit Cards allow users to borrow money from a bank to transfer debts, build credit, make purchases, or just meet their everyday needs.
 All credit cards have a fixed upper credit limit, which banks decide based on various factors, including the card holder's annual income, employment status, current debt, and credit history and score.

 Banks give credit to cardholders, which they must return before the grace period decided by the bank.
-In most cases, banks keep this grace period between 25 to 30 days.
-In the case, a user is unable to return the borrowed amount within the stipulated time period, the bank charges interest, which is a percentage of the money the user has borrowed from the bank.
-Credit card companies make money through transaction fees, interest payments, and other fees, such as annual fees, etc.
+If a credit card user is unable to return the borrowed amount within the stipulated time period, the bank charges interest, which is a percentage of the money the user has borrowed from the bank.
+Credit card companies make money through transaction fees, interest payments, and other fees.

 Credit Cards are broadly classified into the following categories:

-Balance Transfer Cards: Users can use these cards to reduce their interest amount by transferring their existing debt to these cards.
+Balance Transfer Cards: Users can use these cards to reduce their interest amount by transferring their existing debt.

 Purchase Cards: These cards are the ideal choice if you are planning to make a big purchase as they allow users to borrow money at 0% interest rate.
 However, banks usually save these cards for people with excellent credit scores.

-Credit Builder Cards: These cards are the ideal choice if you want to improve your credit rating.
+Credit Builder Cards: These cards are the usual choice if you want to improve your credit rating.
 However, do remember that these cards have high-interest rates and low credit limits.

 Money Transfer Cards: If you want to transfer cash from your credit card to your bank account, you will need a money transfer card.